 M-Bus to Modbus TCP QuickServer Gateway (16 Devices)

-A FieldServer protocol gateway that provides data exchange between M-Bus to Modbus TCP.
+A FieldServer protocol gateway that provides data exchange between M-Bus to Modbus TCP 16 Devices.

 The M-Bus driver allows the FieldServer to transfer data to and from devices using M-Bus protocol.
 The Fieldbus connection is included with the FieldServer.

-The Modbus TCP Driver allows the FieldServer to transfer data to and from devices over Ethernet using the Modbus TCP Protocol.
+The Modbus TCP Driver enables the FieldServer to facilitate data exchange with devices over Ethernet using the Modbus TCP Protocol.

 SKU: